SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     where YZ might be any combination of digits, in simple cases typically 00.

 parameter ``"pollinterval"``:
-    a hint to the module for the polling interval in seconds, type is always an double.
+    a hint to the module for the polling interval in seconds, type is always a double_.

 parameter ``"target"``:
     present, if the modules main value is to be changeable remotely, i.e. it is at least a Writable